top of page

 “Three times a year (you) should appear before HASHEM, your God, in the place He will choose; on the Festival of Matzos, the Festival of Shavuos, and the Festival of Sukkot, and he shall not appear before HASHEM empty-handed, everyone according to what he can give, according to the blessing that HASHEM, your God, has given to you.”

 2) The Hebrew word “Haggadah” means “to tell, to transmit, to teach.”
 A Haggadah is the essential guidebook read during the Jewish Passover Seder, providing the script, prayers, songs, stories, and symbolic foods to recount the liberation story of the Israelites from Egypt, fulfilling the biblical commandment to "tell" the story each year at the “designated time.”
-The commandment to tell the story comes from: Exodus / Parshas Bo / Chapter 13 / Verses 8-10
+The commandment to tell the story comes from: Exodus / Parshas Bo / Chapter 13 / Verses 8-10, where it says:

 3) Having a Seder is so important that it is actually a Commandment.
-Of the 613 Commandments in the Torah, the 157th one is to tell the story of Passover and the Exodus from Egypt, where they were once slaves over 3,300 years ago.
-Presently, we are the 132nd generation to remember, honor and re-live the liberation of the Jewish people by God, where Jews went from being the lowest and most animalistic of human slaves to as promised, “a kingdom of nobles and priests - A Holy kingdom.”
+Of the 613 Commandments in the Torah, the 157th one is to tell the story of Passover and the Exodus from Egypt, where they were once slaves over 3,338 years ago, as of the 15th of Nisan, 5786 (or April 2nd, 2026).
+Presently, we are the 132nd generation to remember, honor and re-live the liberation of the Jewish people by God, where Jews went from being the lowest and most animalistic of human slaves to as promised, “a kingdom of nobles and priests—A Holy kingdom.”

 The Seder ceremony talks about how the Jew’s luck all of a sudden changed and they were redeemed.
 In the words of the Torah, God plucked “one nation from amidst a nation,” through the course of 10 plagues (or 10 miracles, depending on which side you were on).